 - Don’t forget about the smell.
 Flies love smells!
-Urine and manure smells are the milkshake that brings all the flies to the yard.
-Some spot removers, like Easy Out, are also natural deodorizers that get rid of odors and smelly funk.
+Urine and manure smells are the milkshakes that bring all the flies to the yard.
+Some spot removers, like Easy Out, are also natural deodorizers that eliminate odors and smelly funk.
 This will help.

-- And the urine and manure can actually “burn” your horse’s skin and remove the hair.
-If it comes to this, your Vet needs to help you figure out the best ointments to use.
+- And the urine and manure can “burn” your horse’s skin and remove the hair.
+If it comes to this, your vet needs to help you figure out the best ointments to use.
 The goal here is to help heal the burned skin, and provide a slippery surface for any subsequent urine to stay away from the skin.
-Some people swear by petroleum jelly, but I’m a bit leery of using a petroleum product on a horse, especially one with sensitive and raw skin.
+Some people swear by A & D ointment or petroleum jelly, you could use a grooming oil in a pinch.
 There’s an element to healing that probably can do with something more targeted and appropriate and will still create that barrier to keep urine away – like a burn cream or antibiotic ointment.
-In a nutshell, your Vet will help.
+In a nutshell, your vet will help.

 Light oil is a great conditioner, and it helps stains and “stuff” slide off.

-- This is the most important problem to tackle.
-Please get your Vet involved.
-Some of these situations are dire.
+This is the most important problem to tackle.
+Please get your vet involved.
+Some of these situations can escalate.

 - It could be your mare’s heat cycle.
-When your mare is cycling, she changes her urination habits in order to attract a stallion.
+When your mare is cycling, she changes her urination habits to attract a stallion.
 She uses small amounts of urine dribbling down to pick up vaginal secretions.
 These let any stallions in the area know she is in heat.
-The smaller amounts of urine have a tendency to fall on the inside of the legs which may be a source of the problem.
+The smaller amounts of urine tend to fall on the inside of the legs which may be a source of the problem.

 - Urinary tract or bladder infections.
-These situations create inflammation, which oftentimes tells your horse to urinate more frequently, even when the bladder is not full.
-This is also seen in some colic situations, as a horse will try anything to get rid of the pressure in his gut.
-Point is – the frequent and smaller urination may be dribbling down the hind legs.
+These situations create inflammation, which frequently tells your horse to urinate more frequently, even when the bladder is not full.
+This is also seen in colic situations, as a horse will try anything to eliminate the pressure in his gut.
+The point is – the frequent and smaller urination may be dribbling down the hind legs.

 - It’s also worth mentioning that stones in a horse’s bladder can cause massive problems and the dribbling of urine down a mare’s hind legs.
 As you recall from the excellent article about horse urine, it’s cloudy and full of things like calcium carbonate.
-Which, incidentally, is responsible for making bladder stones as well as enteroliths, the sometimes giant stones that form in a horse’s GI tract.
-Some horses, depending on their diet, will have too much phosphorus, which can also lead to stones.
+Which, incidentally, is responsible for making bladder stones and enteroliths, the sometimes giant stones that form in a horse’s GI tract.
+Depending on their diet, some horses will have too much phosphorus, which can also lead to stones.

 Knowing your horse’s normal urine output and characteristics is important!

 - These urinary problems are possible in mares and geldings and stallions, it’s just mares that may make them a bit more obvious.
 I can’t stress this enough – get your Vet involved.
-You should already know what your horse’s normal urination habits are, the volume of urine that’s normal, and what it looks like.
+You should already know your horse’s normal urination habits, the normal volume of urine, and what it looks like.
 This includes how foamy it is, the color, and even the smell.

-- Dehydrated horses will also concentrate their urine, in which case it will be darker and “stronger”, and may be more likely to scald your horse.
+- Dehydrated horses will also concentrate their urine, which will be darker and “stronger”, and may be more likely to scald your horse.

-- There are also some neurological conditions that create difficulty for your horse to lift her tail while urinating.
+- Some neurological conditions create difficulty for your horse to lift her tail while urinating.
 Same for muscle issues, hind leg joint problems, and lamenesses.
-It’s entirely possible for your horse to be uncomfortable in some areas and still appear to be sound, so your Vet can help you here, too.
+Your horse can be uncomfortable in some areas and still appear sound, so your vet can help you here, too.

-- Your horse may also be having some urine scald issues because of blanket straps or leg straps.
+- Your horse may also have some urine scald issues because of blanket or leg straps.
 When a mare urinates, there’s a good chance that the urine stream is hitting any blanket straps that loop under the tail.
 This can saturate them and then rest against your horse.
 Same for some types of leg straps.
-A horse blanket’s tail cover might also be interfering with the urination process.
-Something to consider when you and your Vet have exhausted all options.
+A horse blanket’s tail cover might also interfere with urination.
+Something to consider when you and your vet have exhausted all options.

 - There are a slew of medical issues that can cause diarrhea or drippy manure in horses.
-Definitely seek your Vet’s advice here.
+Seek your vet’s advice here.
 From food allergies to dangerous weeds in the pasture to colic to hindgut issues like acidosis and colitis and even parasites, loose manure is a warning sign that needs to be addressed.

 - Use grooming oil to help the tail and hind legs stay slick!

 - Remove any tail coverings from blankets and play around with different styles of leg straps.
-I would definitely suggest not using an under the tail strap, in which case you definitely need some sort of leg strap.
+I would suggest not using a tail cord, in which case you need some leg straps.